Here are some frequently asked questions. If you have any other questions you'd like answered, please let us know!

 Q: Martial Arts are about peace and harmony and health benefits, not fighting...
 I don't want to hit anyone/I don't want to get hit/I don't like violence/I don't like to train rough...

 A: Usually when people feed me this, I cut them off before the question mark appears.
 This is a combat art, plain and simple.
 Any health and well being that comes from martial arts (this one, anyway), is only a secondary side benefit.
 They are there, but that is not the primary function.
 This is about how to defend yourself against an aggressive violent attacker.
+There's nothing wrong with taking up Wing Tsun for health benefits or as a hobby, but know that is not our main focus.
 If this is too rough, then you might want to find a yoga class or something.
 But I promise you, when someone attacks you in a dark alley, that yoga isn't going to save your life.

 Q: I heard you guys don't spar.
 Is that true?